VPC Custom Image Creation and Distribution

 I use the IBM Cloud VPC virtual server instances (VSI) for some workloads.
 I have specific requirements for the operating system version, applications and data, and I use VPC custom images created to my exact specifications so that the compute instances are provisioned with content that meet my requirements.

-Large projects with distributed development over multiple accounts typically may have corporate requirements for images.
-Hardened base images can be created centrally and required for all production workloads.
+Large projects with distributed development over multiple accounts typically might have corporate requirements for images.
+Hardened base images can be created centrally and are required for all production workloads.
 The corporate base images can be provisioned directly or used as a starting point to derive department images.

-VPC custom images can be created and distributed in a number of different ways to fit your needs.
+VPC custom images can be created and distributed in various different ways to fit your needs.
 Below is a diagram capturing most of the details of such an endeavor.
-This blog post will drill down into subsections of this diagram and describe the details so you can apply them to your environment:
+This blog post drills down into subsections of this diagram and describe the details so you can apply them to your environment:

 VPC custom images in the IBM Cloud.